sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_2_public_embedding/embedding_2_public_embedding.md

 Browsing directly to the dashboard is useful, but what if we want to use the public Sigma embed into our own publicly available application framework?

-We will now reuse the Node-based framework we setup in the [Embedded Prerequisites QuickStart,](https://quickstarts.sigmacomputing.com/guide/embedding_1_prerequisites/index.html?index=..%2F..index#0), but with a few more configuration details in them to support the Public embed.
+We will now reuse the Node-based framework we setup in the [Embedded Prerequisites QuickStart,](https://quickstarts.sigmacomputing.com/guide/embedding_1_prerequisites/index.html?index=..%2F..index#0) but with a few more configuration details in them to support the public embed.

 ### Download the Project Files
-Let's not modify our QuickStart prerequisite files, in case we want them in the future.
+Let's not modify our QuickStart prerequisite files in case we want them in the future.

-Instead, download and unzip the project files for this QuickStart to a suitable location of your choice that is easily accessible on your system.
-We placed it in a folder on the computer's desktop called `sigma_embedding`.
+Instead, download and unzip the project files for this QuickStart to our folder on the computer's desktop called `sigma_embedding`.

 <aside class="negative">
-<strong>NOTE:</strong><br> This folder should already exist if your completed the perquisites QuickStart.
+<strong>NOTE:</strong><br> This folder should already exist if you completed the prerequisites QuickStart.

 If not, manually create it.
 </aside>

 [The download is here](https://sigma-quickstarts-main.s3.us-west-1.amazonaws.com/embedding/sigma_public_embed.zip)